 NYC Audubon and the Audubon network

 Founded in 1979, NYC Audubon is part of a national network of local, independent chapters affiliated with the National Audubon Society, which has recently announced its plan to keep the Audubon name after a year-long deliberation.
-Many chapters around the country have undergone similar processes to assess the Audubon name; several other chapters, including those in Seattle, Portland, Madison, Chicago, and Washington DC, have announced their intentions to change.
+Many chapters around the country have undergone similar processes to assess the Audubon name; several other chapters, including those in Seattle, Portland, Madison, Detroit, Georgia, Chicago, and Washington DC, have announced their intentions to change.
 Despite bearing a different name, we remain a chapter of National Audubon Society, with whom we share a commitment to bird conservation amid a global climate crisis and habitat degradation.

 Our assessment process